exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/hints.md

 - You need to define a [function][defining functions] with a single parameter representing the number of layers.
 - Use the [mathematical operator for multiplication][numbers] to multiply values.
-- You could define an extra _constant_ for the time in minutes per layer rather than using a "magic number" in your code.
+- You can define a PREPARATION_TIME _constant_ for the time in minutes per layer rather than using a ["magic number"][magic-numbers] in your code.
 - This function should [return a value][return].

 ## 4. Calculate total elapsed cooking time (prep + bake) in minutes